Skip to main content

 Before enabling this option, you must provide custom parameters for the application.
 To do this, please add the required values to the values.yaml file in the GitOps repository, ensuring you follow the expected structure.

 For the inventory-service application, no Helm chart variables are defined yet.
 So, we will modify the Helm chart to add a parameter.
-If your Helm chart already has variables to redefine, you can proceed to step 4.
+If your Helm chart already has variables to override, you can proceed to step 4.

 1. In KubeRocketCI, navigate back to the application and open the branch source code: